bcaneco/chimpanzee_calls_plots/README.md

 This repository contains code developed during the analysis underpinning the manuscript *Generative vocal plasticity in chimpanzees* by Lameira *et al* (2025, accepted under review).
-The code was designed to generate clear and insightful visualizations of acoustic data collected from audio recordings of chimpanzee calls.
+The code was designed to generate insightful visualizations of acoustic data collected from audio recordings of chimpanzee calls.
 Several of these visualizations appear in the final manuscript, specifically in Figures 2-5.

 To ensure reproducibility, this README outlines the setup and provides references to the scripts used to generate these figures.
 Descriptions